-Planning and Supporting Learning Circles Site Coordinator Tasks

-PLANNING Notes Select Learners Choose student recruitment strategy.
-(Waiting lists, community partners, other?)
-Plan for pre-test (e.g. CASAS, Best Plus, TABE CLAS-E Reading).
-Customize digital skills assessment (in Appendix).
+Site Coordinator Planning Tool PLANNING Notes Program Needs Assessment Meet with your team to identify program or community needs and/or service gaps.
+Identify how a learning circle can meet those needs.
+Identify the resources you have to support a learning circle such as space, digital devices, etc. Identify and Prepare Facilitators Formulate facilitator recruitment strategy.
+Is there a staff person available or will you recruit a volunteer?
+Use the Facilitator Guide for orientation.
+Share site-specific information with your facilitator.
+Decide on a mutually agreeable schedule that meets learner needs.
+Select Learners Choose a student recruitment strategy. (waiting lists, community partners, etc.) Plan for pre-test (e.g. CASAS, Best Plus, TABE CLAS-E Reading) if using.
+Customize the Digital Skills Self-Assessment (in Resources).
 Determine language proficiency grouping(s).
 (Beginner, Intermediate, Advanced, or Multilevel).
-Decide on cohort size (ideally, a group of 8-12 learners).
-Determine learning circle completion criteria.
-Learning Content, Space, and Supplies Selection of online course or app.
-Schedule (daytime or evening).
-Duration (8-12 weeks, 1.5-2 hrs. each).
-Start date (2 weeks after classes start, later or earlier).
-Computer lab or laptops in a classroom.
-Support for mobile apps.
-Identify and Prepare Facilitators Formulate facilitator recruitment strategy.
-Coordinate orientation.
-Share site-specific information.
-Determine data collection process.
-IMPLEMENTING During Learning Circles Schedule regular check-ins with the facilitators.
+Decide on cohort size (ideally, a group of 6-12 learners).
+Learning Content, Space, and Supplies Select an online course or an app.
+Schedule (daytime or evening), duration, start date.
+Decide on digital devices for learners Schedule proactive tech support for online learning and/or mobile apps.

+Site Coordinator Planning Tool IMPLEMENTATION Notes During Learning Circles Schedule regular check-ins with the facilitators.
 Monitor attendance and other data collection.
-Participate or monitor weekly postings in an online Community of Practice for facilitators.
 As Learning Circle Ends Participate in/collect feedback surveys from participants.
-Monitor and submit attendance and learning circle completion.
 Coordinate post-testing.
-Coordinate data analysis calls with project team.
 Make design and process improvements with staff guidance.
 Note changes for next round.

-Running a Learning Circle Facilitator Tasks

-Notes Preparation for Leading a Learning Circle Review and customize digital skills assessment.
+Facilitator Tasks: Running a Learning Circle Notes Preparation for Leading a Learning Circle Review and customize digital skills assessment.
 Review language proficiency of learners.
-(Beginner, Intermediate, Advanced, or Multilevel) Get familiar with the selected online course or app.
+(Beginner, Intermediate, Advanced, or Multi-level) Get familiar with the selected online course or app.
 Review the Weekly Planning template examples for check-in prompts and activity ideas.
 Learn to use a reminder tool.
-(WhatsApp, Remind, other?)
-During Weekly Learning Circle Meeting Set up computer lab or laptops for online learning.
+(WhatsApp, Remind, other) During Learning Circle Sessions Set up the computer lab or laptops for online learning.
+Plan weekly sessions keeping peer learning and leadership building activities in mind.
 Facilitate the learning circle.
-Record attendance.
-Send weekly reminders and try to foster a peerlearning environment by getting learners to interact via a communications tool.
-Participate weekly in an online Community of Practice.
-As Learning Circle Ends Conduct or coordinate the learner feedback survey.
-Work with the Site Coordinator to determine next steps for learners.
-(Placement in class, other?)
-Submit attendance and complete data collection.
-Participate in a debrief discussion with the World Education project team after completion of each project round.
+Send weekly reminders to foster a peer-to-peer learning environment by getting learners to interact via a communications tool.
+Select Learners Conduct or coordinate the learner group survey.
+What do learners want to do next?
+Work with the Site Coordinator to facilitate next steps for learners.
+(Placement in class; other?